defrostediceman/fedora-bootc-rpi4/README.md

 # Fedora Bootable Container for Raspberry Pi 4

+## Progress update

+The image is building locally on my ARM64 macOS machine, successfully flashed to an RPI4 using the process below.
+I've not yet got it to build successfully on GitHub Actions due to `bootc container lint` failing during container build.

 **Please note: work in progress**

 Please note this is completely inspired (stolen) from [ondrejbudai](https://github.com/ondrejbudai/fedora-bootc-raspi) and I'm just trying to get a Fedora bootable container working for RPI4.